Daniel-Andarge/aws-serverless-app/README.md

 To get started with the project, follow these steps:

 1. Set up your AWS credentials and configure the Serverless framework.
-2. Implement the TODO application functionality in the `backend/functions` directory.
+2. Implement the Task application functionality in the `backend/functions` directory.
 3. Implement the frontend web application in the `client` directory.
 4. Deploy the serverless application using the Serverless framework.
 5. Test the application and make any necessary updates or improvements.